How does the human brain process math and how do different brains see it differently?

 This is especially true of teaching math to autistic children, who struggle with mental image.

 During this webinar we will be discussing:

 - Why the current way of teaching math is wrong from a neurological point of view

-- Using the individual’s passion to teach math in an enjoyable context
+- Using the individual’s passion to teach math to children with developmental delays in an enjoyable context

 - Applying math to reality to make sense out of it